mondo-mob/spring-boot-gae/README.md

 A module is included for scheduling Cloud Datastore backups.

+See [Google Cloud Datastore Backup](README-DATASTORE-BACKUP.md) documentation for more info.

 ### Google Cloud Storage
 - Add spring configuration to enable support for reading/write to Cloud Storage:
 ```